kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf.md

 ## Step 2 - Create an AWS EC2 instance

 Now we have successfully initialized terraform with the aws provider we can define aws resources in our code.
 In this step we will create two entities:
-1. And AWS EC2 instance resource
+1. An AWS EC2 instance resource
-2. an aws ami image data reference for EC2 to run.
+2. An aws ami image data reference for EC2 to run.

 Create a new file called `unicorn-api.tf`.
 Inside the file, add: